MrKing2326/Our_Project/README.md

 Hi I and my partner <b>Shreya Mehta</b> has made this project during the April month for the college Submissions.

-<br>I got to have hands on experience on:
+<br>We got to have hands on experience on:

 <li>HTML